> Communication

 The Master of Business Administration (MBA) is widely regarded as the preferred qualification for professionals wanting to pursue a career in strategic management.

 You will receive an education in business management and leadership, and learn transferable skills including communication, problem-solving, and creative and critical thinking.
 Industry and academic professionals will provide valuable insights into what it takes to run a business effectively.
-This includes how to increase productivity and sales, problem-solve, nurture clients and stakeholders, risk management, and how to apply theoretical and practical approaches in strategy development.
+This includes how to increase productivity and sales, nurture clients and stakeholders, risk management, and how to apply theoretical and practical approaches in strategy development.
 MBA skills can be applied to a range of different fields, making you a flexible professional.

 Studying a specialisation will help you hone precise, industry-specific skills, while still building foundational skills.